 ➤ Section 8 - Fruits and Nuts - In counting the combined total of 20 or more trees and vines, include those for home use as well as those maintained for sale of the production.
-Acres in trees or vines that have been abandoned should not be included, these acres should be included in section 10, item 1 "Cropland idle If crops other than fruit and nut trees and vines were interplanted with trees or vines, report the total acres for BOTH the orchard and the interplanted crops harvested.
+Acres in trees or vines that have been abandoned should not be included; these acres should be included in section 10, item 1 "Cropland idle."
+If crops other than fruit and nut trees and vines were interplanted with trees or vines, report the total acres for BOTH the orchard and the interplanted

-► Section 9 - GROSS VALUE OF CROPS SOLD
+➤ Section 9 - GROSS VALUE OF CROPS SOLD

 Report the value of all crops sold from "this place" in 1982, regardless of the year they were harvested or who owned the land.
-Be sure to give gross values beliefne deducting expenses and taxes!
-Include payments received in 1982 from cooperatives or marketing organizations for crops produced on this place regardless of the year in which the crops were harvesten.
+Be sure to give gross values (before deducting expenses and taxes).
+Include payments received in 1982 from cooperatives or marketing organizations for crops produced on this place regardless of the year in which the crops were harvested.

 Include the landlord's or contractor's share of crops removed from this place in 1982 in the value of crops sold.
-If the sale price or market value is not known, give your best estimate of the crops' market value when removed from ''this place.''
+If the sale price or market value is not known, give your best estimate of the crops' market value when removed from "this place." your oest estimate of the crops market value when removed from "This place."
 Include in the value of crops sold from "this place" any cost of harvesting, tilling, fertilizer, chemicals, etc., furnished under a contract arrangement.
 Also include as sales your estimate of the value of any crops removed from this place in trade for services, such as hay cut in exchange for fence repair, clearing, or other services.